thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 {% include images-gallery.liquid imageCollection=addNewLanguagePE %}

 You've successfully added a new language.
 Since translations for term keys have not yet been added, the translation progress is at 0%.
-Let's add them.
-But first, let's consider how to change the ThingsBoard's interface language.
+As you add translations, the translation progress bar will increase.

-### Change platform language
+## Change platform language

 To change the ThingsBoard's interface language, follow these steps: